Serendipity: The Role of Chance in Making Scientific Discoveries

 Serendipity is a happy and unexpected event that apparently occurs due to chance and often appears when we are searching for something else.
-Serendipity is a delight when it happens in our daily lives and has been responsible for many innovations and important advances in science and technology.
+It's a delight when it happens in our daily lives and has been responsible for many innovations and important advances in science and technology.

 Origin of the Word "Serendipity"

 The word “serendipity” was first used by Sir Horace Walpole in 1754.
+Walpole (1717–1797) was an English writer and a historian.
 He was impressed by a story that he had read called “The Three Princes of Serendip”.
 Serendip is an old name for the country known today as Sri Lanka.
 The story described how three traveling princes repeatedly made discoveries about things that they had not planned to explore or that surprised them.
 Walpole created the word “serendipity” to refer to accidental discoveries.

 Scientists are not passive recipients of the unexpected; rather, they actively create the conditions for discovering the unexpected.— Kevin Dunbar and Jonathan Fugelsang